Brockton, Massachusetts Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 Mental Health in Brockton, Massachusetts

 Brockton, Massachusetts is home to a diverse population of over 94,000.
-This Plymouth County city is home to a wide array of small businesses, colleges and a healthy economy.
-However, the household median income is slightly lower than the national average, and Brockton residence can suffer from a number of mental health crises.
+This Plymouth County city is home to a wide array of small businesses, colleges, and a healthy economy.
+However, the household median income is slightly lower than the national average, and Brockton residents can suffer from several mental health crises.
 Find out how you or a loved one can benefit from mental health resources in Brockton.

 Types of Mental Illness

 Mental illness is prevalent throughout the United States, and the National Institute of Mental Health shows that only half of all people who experience mental illness receive treatment.
 There are a diverse number of signs to look for.
 Here are a few of the common mental illnesses in the United States:

 - Obsessive-Compulsive Disorder

 - Post-Traumatic Stress Disorder

 - Bipolar Disorder